 Keep all documents surrounding the sale of goods, including any valuations before selling, for your records.

-At Circa London, we ensure that belongings left behind are dealt with to the letter of the law.
+At Circa London, a central London estate agencts, we ensure that belongings left behind are dealt with to the letter of the law.
 However, in our experience, tenancies generally end without any hitches, and your property will be left empty and ready for the next tenant.